jassem1988/Network-Hacking-WEP/README.md

 ## Objective

 Finding weaknesses in Wifi networks with different encryption types.
 Finding the weakness of WEP networks.
+Finding weak passwords on WPA/WPA2 networks

 ### Skills Learned